15 Top Things to Do in Killarney Provincial Park, Ontario

 This hike takes you across the island, through the forest, and past ponds, to the far shore that looks out over Georgian Bay.
 It then follows the shore for a distance and eventually leads inland again, and back to where you catch the boat.
 The total hike is 7.5 kilometers and takes about three to four hours.

 One of the advantages of this hike is that it does not require hiking up high ridges and has very little elevation gain.
-It is also less busy than trails in the park, and offers a good opportunity to see wildlife.
+It is also less busy than trails in the park and offers a good opportunity to see wildlife.

-13. Visit the Lighthouse or Hike the Lighthouse Trail
+13. Visit the Lighthouse

 The lighthouse is one of those scenic spots where everyone goes, even though there isn't much to do here.
 Maybe that's some of the appeal.
 People come out here just to see the lighthouse and wander along the shoreline.
 Artists sometimes set up on the shore with their easel.
 On hot, calm days, you may see people swimming in the coves along the shore.